vaail/formulize/README.md

 #### Advanced usage

-If you are want a result from the formula.

-You can call `getFormula()` method.
+If you want a result from the formula, you can call getFormula() method.

 Check the sample below.